Fluid-X/core/docs/whitepaper.draft.md

 ### 3.1 - Instant Distribution Agreement Rewards

-Liquidity providers, as mentioned above, provide liqudiity for a pair in exchange for LP tokens.
+Liquidity providers, as mentioned above, provide liquidity for a pair in exchange for LP tokens.
 No profits are realized until their LP tokens are burned, and their token assets withdrawn from the contract.